Annual General Meetings… We all have one – but why?

 Members of the Group Executive Committee

-all parents of Beavers, Cubs and Scouts
+all parents of Beaver Scouts, Cub Scouts and Scouts;

-the Sponsoring Authority or nominee (if applicable)
+the Sponsoring Authority or its nominee;

-any other supporters including former scouts and their parents who may be admitted by the Group Scout Leader, the Group Executive Committee or the Group Scout Council
+any other supporters including former Scouts and their parents who may be admitted by the Group Scout Leader, the Group Executive Committee or the Group Scout Council

 Explorer Scout Leaders (if stated in the partnership agreement)